Typical Course Length

-Aberystwyth University's School of Management and Business is one of only 20 business schools throughout the world to have its courses accredited by the prestigious AMBA (the Association of MBAs).
+Aberystwyth University's Business School is one of only 20 business schools throughout the world to have its courses accredited by the prestigious AMBA (the Association of MBAs).
 By studying on this course, you will benefit from our staff's cutting-edge expertise and world-class tutelage which has won this prestigious accreditation.

 This full time, one year advanced postgraduate degree was specially created to enhance your future career prospects.
 In addition to receiving world-class financial training, you will generate a broad range of skills which are highly desirable to employers in every sector.
 You will be confident in using the tools and techniques required for high-level research and analysis, and you will be experienced in argument formation and delivery to justify your positions.

 One year full-time.
 The academic year (September to September) is divided into three semesters: September to January; January to June; June to September.

 Assessment takes the form of; research proposals including a related bibliographic element, case studies, oral assessments and essays.
 Each student will complete a MSc dissertation worth 60 credits, which deals with an area of chosen study in the third semester.

 A good Honours Degree (or its equivalent) plus satisfactory references from your University.
 Previous experience in a relevent subject is necessary.

 English Language Requirements:

 If you have a Bachelor’s degree from a UK University, you do not need to take an English proficiency test.